 The Maldives Archipelago consists of 1,190 (ish) coral islands grouped into 26 atolls, spread over nearly 1,000 kms north to south.
 Around 20-25% are inhabited and average altitude is 1-1.5 metres

 With its unusual geographical situation weather in the Maldives is unpredictable & showers can occur at any period.
 Temperature remain pleasantly warm & one side of every reef will always be sheltered

 Although location lead to mixed Indian, Sri Lankan, Malayan and Arab origins, the population today forms a homogeneous Maldivian ethnic group

 The Sunni Islam faith is compulsory for any Maldive citizen, although adherence is fairly relaxed, and in Male in particular you will see plenty of younger women in coffee shops without hijabs

-Again, Sri Lankan & Indian influences are obvious but with little or no arable land the unique cuisine is heavily fish based.
-The innovation of 100 different things to do with tuna is just remarkable
+Again, Sri Lankan & Indian influences are obvious, but with little or no arable land the unique cuisine is heavily fish based.
+They really wrote the book on 100 different things to do with tuna!

 Genuine local knowledge is what turns a good travel experience into an unfforgettable one.
 Here's our shout-out to the locals that help maket that happen.'